RobinsonLab/normalModeAnalysis/README.md

 normalModeAnalysis
 ==================

-Scripts doing harmonic analysis of regulated actin
+Scripts for doing harmonic analysis of regulated actin